Jennifer Suchland

 Education

-I am interested in how human rights categories emerge and are contested within relations of geopolitical power and colonial, gendered, sexual, and racial formations.
+I am interested in how human rights categories emerge and are contested within relations of geopolitical power, colonial relations, and gendered, sexual, and racial formations.
 In particular, I focus on labor exploitation, forced labor, and human trafficking.
 Relatedly, I examine how recognition of harm, such as gender and sex-based violence, can collude with systems of state and colonial violence.
 I work within the transnational contexts of Russia, East Europe, and the U.S.